 I am loving growing my own fresh Beetroots but I had no idea how to use the leaves other than adding a little into a stirfry or composting.
-I am passionate about creating ways to get the most out of my vege!
+I am passionate about creating ways to get the most out of everything that I grow!
 After all, a lot of time, patience and effort went into growing it!
 These Dolmades completely blew my mind – absolutely delicious!
 I made this with my purple unicorn rice but you can use plain rice.
 These can also be made using Rainbow Chard leaves.

 Also if you only have liquid vegetable stock just replace with the water in step 1.